Limits Architecture¶

 Update Requirements:

-- RateLimits: MUST call update()
+- RateLimits: MUST call update() before context exit

 - ResourceLimits: No update needed (acquired = used)

-Validation on __exit__
+Validation on __exit__:

 def __exit__(self, exc_type, exc_val, exc_tb):